Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 - Is your URL slug relevant, contains your keyword, and isn’t over six words?

 Your meta title and description can be optimised as you see fit.
-If you plan, or have already optimised a blog post with the points I’ve made so far, you may need to make changes anyway.
+If you plan to, or have already optimised, a blog post with the points I’ve made so far, you may need to make changes anyway.
 Adding new sections or changing the primary keyword often requires a shift in page framing.

 Your URL slug, however, is a tad more complicated.